Three Little Chickpeas

 Storage

-Thaw overnight in the refrigerator and warm through in the microwave or in a saucepan on the stovetop.
-While heating the leftover curry on the stovetop, keep the lid on to help prevent too much liquid evaporation.
-If it does become too thick, add a little water to thin out.
+Reheat - Thaw overnight in the refrigerator (if frozen) and warm through in the microwave or in a saucepan on the stovetop.
+While reheating the leftover curry on the stovetop, keep the lid on to help prevent excessive liquid evaporation.
+If it does become too thick, add a little water or vegetable broth to thin it out.

 Black bean curry in a pan with chopped cilantro.